StupidHod/jetcd/Documentation/EtcdLease.md

 ##grant function
 1. The function build leaseGrantRequest with ttl value
-2. It call respond gRPC interface to build a new lease in etcd.
+2. It call respond gRPC interface with leaseGrantRequest to build a new lease in etcd.

 ##revoke function
 1. The function build leaseRevokeRequest with lease id
-2. It call respond gRPC interface to revoke respond lease.
+2. It call respond gRPC interface with leaseRevokeRequest to revoke respond lease.

 ## startKeepAliveService function
 1. The function will start a backgroud scheduler `keepAliveSchedule` to send keep alive request for lease registered to EtcdLease Client.